 strolling scrolling in the inner Melbourne suburb of Richmond and what did I find?
 Why a contemporary four storey townhouse, slick and white with stylish furnishings and a fabulous art collection.
 Aging KISS portrais anyone?
 Link here while it lasts.

 I have this dream of one day buying a weekender in a cute country town.
 I’d rent it out as short-term boutique accommodation when I wasn’t there and hope to one day make it my forever home.
 In my mind it’s always been an old cottage, quirky, a little rustic, steeped in history … until now.
 Now I want this architect designed modern home that combines old-world aesthetic with a cool contemporary feel.
 The real estate agent calls it “winter chalet, summer cool.”
 I’m real estate

-strolling scrolling in the Sydney suburb of Annandale and I’d move in in a heart beat.
-Link while it lasts.
+strolling scrolling in the wonderful Victorian country town of Daylesford.
+Link here while it lasts.